 Which Is Right for You?

-One of the steps in finding the right college for you is deciding what type of campus setting you prefer.
-Rural, suburban and urban campuses all have different advantages.
-The key is to find which setting will allow you to make the most of your college experience.
+One consideration in finding the right college for you is deciding what type of campus setting you prefer.
+Rural, suburban, and urban campuses have different advantages.
+The key is to find the setting that will allow you to make the most of your college experience.

 Rural campuses are located in the country, often near farms and wilderness areas and usually near a small town.
 Here are things to consider about rural campuses:

-- Most rural campuses are self-contained, with a majority of the students living on campus.
+- Most rural campuses are self-contained, and a majority of the students live on campus.
 This can increase a college’s sense of community.

 - Rural campuses can provide access to outdoor learning opportunities, particularly in fields like agriculture or environmental science.